tomas-trls/Library-CLI/README.md

-# 🌟 Library CLI 📚
+# 🌟 The Quiet Corner CLI 📚

-This library management system.
-It is a console application where the user can see the available books and loan them.
+This is a Library management system.
+It is a console application where the customers can see the available books and loan them.